chinchalinchin/scrilla/README.md

 The GUI is still in development and so may have a few bugs lurking within it.
 If you discover one, contact the owner of this repo.

-Note, if you put the <b>/scripts/</b> directory on your PATH, it provides a light wrapper around the python invocation so you can dispense with the <i>python ./main.py</i> part of each command.
+Note, if you put the <b>/scripts/</b> directory on your PATH, it provides a light wrapper around the python invocation so you can dispense with the `python ./main.py` part of each command.
 In other words, if <b>/scripts/</b> is on your PATH, you can execute the following command from any directory,

 > pynance -min SPY GLD EWA